Simplicity is the peak of civilization. ~Jessie Sampter

 I have just finished discussing over the phone with a friend whom I noticed has been off the usual social media platforms for about a month now.
 He told me that switched off his data and took a much-deserved break from the barrage of the mostly garbage info we lap up from today’s digital world.

 It was a worthwhile decision he told me as he bought some Jeffrey Archer novels and began to rediscover his reading habit.
 Interestingly he didn’t miss much or let me say he felt he didn’t miss much rather he gained much.
-His wife had just returned from across the Atlantic with a new baby and time off social media was swapped for bonding with his increasing family.
+His wife had just returned from across the Atlantic with a new baby and time off social media was swapped for bonding with his growing family.

 When I finally asked him to check the message I sent via WhatsApp he laughed and replied: “ Cmoni I’m not switching on my data even for you”.
 He gave me his wife’s number to forward the message to him.

 I commended him and told him that I also planned to embark on that route soon.
 As a matter of fact, I have already taken the kids shopping for books in preparation for our proposed digital detox.